 |Cost||Single Student||Married Student|

 The living allowance listed above includes rent, food, and personal expenses for a moderate lifestyle.
 An additional allowance may be made for eligible dependent children.

-Stanford University Cardinal Care medical insurance is included in the cost of attendance for all students, even if covered by an alternative insurance plan.
-The single student health insurance rate is listed above, on the assumption that spouses will have separate coverage.
+Stanford University Cardinal Care medical insurance is included in the cost of attendance for all students, even if they are covered by an alternative insurance plan.
+The single student health insurance rate is listed above on the assumption that spouses will have separate coverage.

 What’s Not Included